localshred/eventually/README.md

 ## Callback arity validation

 However, sometimes you want to be sure that a given registered callback will conform to your event interface, so specify an **arity validation**.
 Let's add another event to our definition and ensure that callbacks registering for that event must have an arity of 1.
+This will also raise an error if you attempt to emit an event with the wrong argument arity.

 ```ruby
 class Car